 Set up disaster recovery of on-premises Hyper-V VMs in VMM clouds to Azure

-This article describes how to enable replication for on-premises Hyper-V VMs managed by System Center Virtual Machine Manager (VMM), for disaster recovery to Azure by using the Azure Site Recovery service.
-If you aren't using VMM, follow this tutorial instead.
+This tutorial describes how to enable replication for on-premises Hyper-V virtual machines (VM) managed by System Center Virtual Machine Manager (VMM) to Azure using Azure Site Recovery.
+If you aren't using VMM, follow this tutorial.

 In this tutorial, you learn how to: